Summary: A Treatise of Human Nature (page 11)

 7.

-Hence the world is emptied of its objects: with Hume, we are dealing with mere collections of qualities, which nothing can legitimately come to gather into a single object.
-Distinct qualities, existing separately without any subject of inhesion to sustain and support them
+The world is thus emptied of its objects: with Hume, we are left with mere collections of qualities, which nothing can legitimately gather into a single object.
+Distinct qualities, existing separately, with no subject of inhesion to sustain and support them

 8: